chrispy-snps/DITA-fix-xbook-html-links/README.md

 PATH=~/DITA-fix-html-xbook-links/bin:$PATH
 ```

-To run the examples,

-    cd ./example_flat
-    ./runme.sh

-and

-    cd ./example_dirs
-    ./runme.sh

 ## Usage

 This utility takes .ditamap files and published HTML5 files as input, then modifies the HTML5 files in-place to reconstruct cross-book links.